2020 Summer Olympics opening ceremony: Concept

-The Opening and Closing Ceremonies was produced by Takayuki Hioki, having been advised by Marco Balich, who notably was part of the development team for the 2006 Winter Olympics in Turin.
+The Opening and Closing Ceremonies was produced by Takayuki Hioki, having been advised by Marco Balich, who notably was part of the development team for some recent Olympic Games Opening Ceremonies.
 Balich said of the ceremony that "We will aspire to reaffirm the role of sport and the value of the Olympic Games, to express our gratitude and admiration for the efforts we all made together over the past year, and also to bring a sense of hope for the future.
 We hope it will be an experience that conveys how we all have the ability to celebrate differences, to empathise, and to live side by side with compassion for one another."
-Although the creative director of the Opening ceremony, Kentarō Kobayashi, was fired on the day before the ceremony due to the past jokes of The Holocaust, the organising committee decided to proceed with the ceremony as prepared and directed by him.
+Although the creative director of the Opening Ceremony, Kentarō Kobayashi, was fired the day before the ceremony due to the Holocaust jokes, the organising committee decided to proceed with the ceremony as planned by him.